propppctl(1) ProL2TP Manual propppctl(1)

 may be omitted.
 The IP addresses can be specified with a host

-mote address will be obtained from the peer if not specified in
+remote address will be obtained from the peer if not specified

 with this option, propppd will not accept a different value from